gazebosim/docs/ros_installation.md

     even buggy, the use of them is reserved for advanced users.

-  * **Manually compile ros_gz:** some combinations of Gazebo and ROS can be prepared to be built together but have no binary packages, neither official nor unofficial.
+  * **Manually compile ros_gz:** some combinations of Gazebo and ROS can be prepared to be built together but have no binary packages, neither in `packages.ros.org` or `packages.osrfoundation.org`

 Both approaches may also require that you modify your ROS or Gazebo source code to support this compilation.